 In eighth grade my art teacher, Mr. Rasp, encouraged me to submit this stippling work to a local art contest and I won.
 As the winner, I got to show my artwork on a local television show and was interviewed.
 This event changed how I thought about art – art could open doors.

 Let’s skip high school – does anyone make good decisions in high school?
+Not sure I did much better in college .

 I was ready to prove myself when I got to college.
 I knew I wanted to be a graphic designer and needed to pass several art foundations courses to be accepted into the graphic design program.